Skip to main content

 Check the following:

-1. Is the field name correct?
-(Use database field names, not Chinese display names)
+1. Are the field names correct (use database field names, not display names)

-3. Ensure there's matching data in the database
+3. Make sure there is matching data in the database

 result.total returns the total number of records matching the filter conditions, not the number of records on the current page.